-Daylight Saving Time: ‘Even the cows don’t like it,’ says state senator trying to eliminate it
+Daylight Saving Time: ‘Even the cows don’t like it,’ says state senator trying to end it in Washington

 “The truth is farmers get up at light to work and go to bed when it’s dark, and what I’ve heard is that the cows don’t like it either,” he said.

-Honeyford said he doesn’t much care whether we observe Pacific Standard Time — which is what we’re in now — or Pacific Daylight Time, as long as we pick one and stick to it.
+Honeyford said he doesn’t much care whether Washington state observes Pacific Standard Time — which is what we’re in now — or Pacific Daylight Time, as long as we pick one and stick to it.

 “I don’t care which one it is as long as we’re not switching back and forth,” he said.